lemol/remix/packages/fetch-router-extra/README.md

 ### `defineRouter(options)`

-Define a route handler with type-safe middleware data.
+Define an action with type-safe middleware data.

 ### `defineRouter(routes, options)`

-Define a route tree with type-safe middleware data.
+Define a controller with type-safe middleware data.

 ### `defineRouter(route, options)`

-Define a single route handler with type-safe middleware data.
+Define a single action with type-safe middleware data.

 ### `use(...middleware)`